-This article and the next one on Csound objects are reserved to Csound geeks interested in the production of Csound scores with Bol Processor.
+This article and the next one on Csound objects are reserved for Csound geeks interested in creating Csound scores with Bol Processor.
 They are complementary but they can be studied independently.

-Examples in this section have not been designed for auditive checking.
-The idea was rather to produce short Csound scores making it easy to highlight the treatment of parameters in a great diversity of contexts.
+The examples in this section are not intended to be auditory.
+Rather, the idea was to produce short Csound scores that could be used to illustrate the treatment of parameters in a variety of contexts.

-Computations on this article can easily be verified in reference to the Csound instruments file “‑cs.chekAllCsound” supplied in the sample set bp3-ctests-main.zip downloadable from GitHub along with Bol Processor BP3’s interface: php-frontend-master.zip.
-Refer to page Bol Processor ‘BP3’ and its PHP interface for the installation and check-up.
+The calculations in this article can be easily checked against the Csound instrument file "‑cs.chekAllCsound" included in the bp3-ctests-main.zip example set, which can be downloaded from GitHub along with the Bol Processor BP3's interface: php-frontend-master.zip.
+See the Bol Processor ‘BP3’ and its PHP interface page for the installation and testing.

-All items can be produced with grammar “‑gr.checkAllCsound”.
+All items can be produced with the grammar "‑gr.checkAllCsound".

 A4 G4 C5 A4